A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a novel technique to detect the ridges made by the modes of a multicomponent signal in the time-frequency plane.
-Our focus was to design the technique in such a way that it enables the computation of the ridges in very noisy situations.
-For that purpose we have brought about the notion of relevant ridge portions, which we subsequently used in our ridge detector.
-The proposed technique show significant improvements over state-of-the-art methods based on time-frequency representations on simulated signals, and is also interesting to analyze gravitational-wave signals.
-Some remaining limitations of the present work that it cannot deal with crossing modes and requires that the number of modes is fixed for the whole signal duration.
-In a near a future, we will investigate how to adapt our algorithm to such situations.
+We focused on the design of a technique enabling the computation of the ridges in very noisy situations.
+For that purpose, we remarked that when the noise level is high, it is more relevant to associate with a mode ridge portions, rather than try to connect directly local maxima in the time-frequency plane as classical ridge detectors often do.
+This idea is the key principle to the new proposed ridge detector which is shown to outperform state-of-the-art methods based on time-frequency representations.
+As far as mode reconstruction is concerned, to combine the proposed ridge with a local linear chirp approximation for each mode results in improved performance compare with other recent techniques, in most cases.
+Finally, the relevance of the proposed approach is also confirmed by analyzing its behavior on gravitational-wave signals.
+Some remaining limitations of the present work are that the proposed ridge detector cannot deal with crossing modes and assumes the number of modes is fixed for the whole signal duration.
+In a near a future, we will investigate how to adapt this algorithm to such situations.